SIP Calculator

 | 10% Step-Up SIP ($5,000 start, 15 yrs, 12%) | $19,09,488 | $47,28,940 | +$22,06,060 |

-A Step-Up SIP is particularly valuable because most individuals experience annual salary increments of 8-15%.
+A Step-Up SIP is particularly useful because most individuals experience annual salary increments of 8-15%.
 By routing a portion of each increment toward your SIP, you build wealth faster without significantly impacting your lifestyle spending.
 Financial advisors often recommend a step-up rate of 10-15% per year to maximize the benefit while keeping it sustainable.

 One of the most debated topics in personal finance is whether systematic investing (SIP) or lump sum investing yields better returns.
 The answer depends on several factors including market conditions, investment horizon, and individual financial circumstances.